The Truth About Many Data Breaches

 The cost of a data breach has risen 12% over the past 5 years and now costs $3.92 million on average

-Malicious Breaches – Most Common, Most Expensive: Over 50% of data breaches in the study resulted from malicious cyberattacks and cost companies $1 million more on average than those originating from accidental causes.
+Malicious Breaches – Most Common, Most Expensive: Over 50% of data breaches in the study resulted from malicious cyberattacks.
+This cost companies $1 million more on average than those originating from accidental causes.

-“Mega Breaches” Lead to Mega Losses: While less common, breaches of more than 1 million records cost companies a projected $42 million in losses; and those of 50 million records are projected to cost companies $388 million.4
+“Mega Breaches” Lead to Mega Losses: While less common, breaches of more than 1 million records.
+The cost projected $42 million in losses; and those of 50 million records are projected to cost companies $388 million.

 Practice Makes Perfect: Companies with an incident response team that also extensively tested their incident response plan experienced $1.23 million less in data breach costs on average than those that had neither measure in place.